yodiyo/xslt-utilities/README.md

 # Utilities used within XSLT

+We created these utility templates to make developing XSLT templates more efficient and DRY

 * Convert from lower to upper case and vice versa
 * Remove non-alpha-numeric characters from string
 * Replace string characters